 About Edward Humes

-I'm a journalist and author of fourteen books, most recently Door to Door: The Magnificent, Maddening, Mysterious World of Transportation (April 2016) and Garbology: Our Dirty Love Affair With Trash.
+I'm a journalist and author of fifteen books, most recently Burned: A Story of Murder And The Crime That Wasn’t, coming January 2018.
+Before that was Door to Door: The Magnificent, Maddening, Mysterious World of Transportation (April 2016) and Garbology: Our Dirty Love Affair With Trash.
 I received a Pulitzer Prize for my reporting on the military for the Orange County Register newspaper, and a PEN Award for my book set in LA's juvenile court, No Matter How Loud I Shout.
-I live in Seal Beach, California, with my wife, two children and three rescued greyhounds.
+I split my time between Seattle and Southern California with my family and our rescued greyhounds.